Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Bosonic Gaussian Systems and a Microscopic Model

 where $W = -\Omega \boldsymbol{H}$, with $\boldsymbol{H}$ written in terms of $\boldsymbol{R}$, and $\Omega$ is the $N$-mode symplectic form

 The first mode is taken as the system, and the remaining modes constitute the bath (initially in a thermal state).

 The correlations between the system and bath modes are quantified through the Frobenius norm of the corresponding submatrices, which provides information about the correlation between the first and the $n$th mode (see Fig.~\ref{cov}).
 In order to obtain the quantum Mpemba effect, we select a coherent state and a squeezed vacuum state whose initial non-equilibrium free energy is higher than that of the former.
-The squeezed vacuum state tends to suppress odd excitations~\cite{gerry2023introductory} and has fewer coherences in the energy eigenbasis.
-This allows for an earlier crossing of the curves.
+The results show that the effect does happen for the chosen states (Fig.\ref{sub1}).

 In Fig.~\ref{sub2} we show the total correlation dynamics, defined as the sum of the Frobenius norms of all sub-blocks of $\boldsymbol{\sigma}$: